UT-CHG/BET/_sources/examples/example_rst_files/fromfile3D.txt

     for solving the stochastic inverse problem following the construction of the adaptive samples.

-We will walk through the following :ref:`example
+We will walk through the following `example
 <https://github.com/UT-CHG/BET/blob/master/examples/fromFile_ADCIRCMap/fromFile3D.py>`_
 that uses a linear interpolant of a 3-dimensional QoI map used to define a 3-dimensional data space.